UniTime/unitime-doc/eclipse.md

 2) Create UniTime project

 If you plan to make changes, you should consider forking the [UniTime](https://github.com/UniTime/unitime) project first.
-See [Fork A Repo](https://help.github.com/articles/fork-a-repo/) for more details.
+See [Fork A Repo](https://help.github.com/articles/fork-a-repo/) for more detail.

 * File > Import, select Git > Project from Git, Next